Grand jury indicts man accused of killing 22 people at Texas Walmart

 Crusius confessed while surrendering and told police he was targeting Mexicans, according to an El Paso police affidavit released days after the shooting.

+After the indictment against Crusius was announced, Texas Governor Greg Abbott released a 14-page report detailing several recommendations on how to stop mass shootings in the state.

+“Solving the problems that have led to these horrific events will take more than governmental action,” Abbott, a Republican, said in a statement.
+“It will require parents, families, churches, law enforcement, community groups, schools and others working together to fortify the social fabric of our society.”

-The Texas killings were followed just 13 hours later by another mass shooting in Dayton, Ohio, where a gunman in body armor and a mask killed nine people in less than a minute and wounded 27 others in the city’s downtown historic district before he was shot dead by police.
+The Texas killings were followed just 13 hours later by a mass shooting in Dayton, Ohio, where a gunman wearing body armor and a mask killed nine people in less than a minute and wounded 27 others in the city’s downtown historic district before he was shot dead by police.

-The shootings reverberated across the political arena on Sunday as Democratic presidential candidates called for stricter gun laws and accused President Donald Trump of stoking racial tensions.
+The two massacres have reverberated across the political arena, with Democratic presidential candidates calling for stricter gun laws and accusing President Donald Trump of stoking anti-immigrant tensions.

 The indictment against Crusius will not be available to the public until it has been filed by the District Clerk’s Office.
 By law, the clerk’s office has 10 days to file the indictment, a spokeswoman for Esparza said.

-Reporting by Brendan O'Brien in Chicago; Editing by Bernadette Baum and Lisa Shumaker
+Reporting by Brendan O'Brien in Chicago; Editing by Lisa Shumaker and Leslie Adler